techidaily/site-visual-screen-recording/source/_posts/updated-tips-for-immaculate-nighttime-photography-for-2024.md

 Experts suggest using a sturdy camera tripod, and it will be better to get a remote release.
 With this, you can trigger the camera without touching the shutter button, and it will reduce the movement of the camera.

-## Part 2: Don't-Dos in Night Portraits

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/43goO8X0iX0?si=48Cqf6td2q_6T6h3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jpdGEJJwMLY?si=eKgXOPpNeYvYKcel" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: Don't-Dos in Night Portraits

 ### 1\.
 Don't dress in dark